shiasabdul/my-portfolio/README.md

-# my-portfolio
+# Shias Abdul's Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS